-Henning Conservation Area Loop
+The Henning Conservation Area Loop combines the Streamside Trail

 and you'll begin to wind your way out into the Conservation Area.
 While the road is off to your left for a while, views of Branson off to the right come in and out of view as you run through a wooded area.
 The trail is mainly dirt and rock through this area, which is easy running unless its been raining, when water runs down the trail and the rocks are slippery.
 After roughly three quarters of a mile, the Glade Trail

 .
 The trail opens up some as you make your way uphill.
 On this trail, there are markers indicating sites for you to visit to learn more about what early life in the area was like.
 The Homesteader trail creates a loop that is almost 4.0 miles long.

 There are no water fountains along the trail but there are plenty of streams along the way, so if you have a filter, you'll be fine.

 .
 Take a left and follow the trail for roughly 0.2 miles.
 Views of the surrounding hills begin to open up in this part of trail as it approaches Shane's Shortcut Trail

 , there are markers that indicate points of interest that provide insight into early life in the area.
 Stay to the left at roughly 1.25 miles and the trail will start to climb up the hillside.
 After making its way uphill, you emerge from the woods and pass through a small field.

 The trail peaks around 1.9 miles and thens starts to descend through the woods.
 You'll pass through two areas where power lines pass through the area.
 You may see deer in this area in the mornings or evenings as they feed.
 After the trail re-enters the wood, it continues to descend until approaches Sycamore Church Road and Roark Creek (there is a parking area here too), at around 3.0 miles.

 The trail levels out as you follow Roark Creek for almost half a mile.
 There are a couple of feeder creeks in this area that you have to cross via rock hop, which could be tricky if it has been raining a lot.
 The trail widens as it follows an old road that is a mix of dirt and gravel.
 There are a couple of side trails that lead to exhibits, so make sure to follow signs and make sure you stay on the main trail.
 At roughly 4.75 miles, the Homesteader Trail

 , you emerge from the woods and enter a field.
 Take another left, as this is a giant loop, and continue climbing up the hillside.
 There are some limited views off to the left.
 The trail is a singletrack made up of rocks and dirt, so watch where you step.

 close to where you started.
 Take one final left and make your way back to the scenic viewpoint.
 Climb the stairs, take a moment to enjoy the view (and read up on the conservation area at the information kiosk there), and return to your car.

 The trails through this area are well marked and provide a great chance to enjoy a run in the woods.
 On rainy days, water runs down the trails so make sure you wear appropriate shoes.
 There are a couple of stream crossing which are easy rock hops most of the year, but can become trickier if it has been raining recently.